wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 - IntegratorChainTransceivers use two Bitmaps to efficiently track incoming and outgoing transceiver statuses.
 - Each Bitmap tracks multiple RegisteredTransceivers.
 - RegisteredTransceivers are associated with a specific Integrator and chain.
+- Integrators can send messages to Outboxes, which are then pulled by registered transceivers.

 This structure allows for efficient management of multiple integrators, chains, and transceivers within the GMP Router system.
-It provides a scalable and flexible architecture for handling cross-chain message passing.
+It provides a scalable and flexible architecture for handling cross-chain message passing, including the new Outbox functionality for message delivery and tracking.

 For detailed documentation on each component and its methods, please refer to the source files and generated API documentation.